Dwayne Dopsie: Biography

-Dwayne Dopsie is the youngest of accordionist Rockin' Dopsie's eight children, and picked up music in the household from an early age.
+Dwayne Dopsie was born March 3, 1979, in Lafayette, Louisiana.
+He is the youngest of accordionist Rockin' Dopsie's eight children, and picked up music in the household from an early age.
 He began playing washboard at age six and accordion at seven, and performed with his father on stage at Mardi Gras and on television for a Super Bowl halftime during his childhood.

 After Rockin' Dopsie died in 1993, Dwayne Dopsie dropped out of high school to pursue zydeco music full-time.
 He founded his own band, the Zydeco Hellraisers, in 1999 when he was nineteen years old, and that same year was named "America's Hottest Accordionist" in a competition run by the American Accordion Association.

 In 2013, Dopsie collaborated with Corey Ledet, Anthony Dopsie and Andre Thierry on the album Nothin' But the Best, which was nominated for a Grammy Award for Best Regional Roots Music Album.
 Dopsie received another nomination in the same category for his 2017 album Top of the Mountain.
 Dopsie plays regularly at New Orleans events such as Mardi Gras and Jazz & Heritage Festival, has done numerous tours of the United States, and has toured internationally several times, including performances in Canada, Georgia, and China.
 In 2018, Dopsie signed with Louisiana Red Hot Records, who released Bon Ton in the June, 2019.